Korean baked goods

-Korean baked goods (한국 생과자, "hanguk saenggwacha", lit.
-"Korean style snacks" 한국 빵, “hanguk ppang” lit.
-Korean bread") consist of Korean-style bread, buns, pastries, cakes, and snacks.
-Korean bread did not enter Korean diets or become a mainstream staple until the late 1980s.
+Korean baked goods consists of either snacks (Korean: 한국 생과자) or bread (한국 빵).
+Examples include bread, buns, pastries, cakes, and snacks.

+Bread did not enter the Korean diet or become a mainstream staple until the late 1980s.
 To a large extent, bread was not part of Korean cuisine, other than some types of traditional steamed bread that were made of mixed rice flour and wheat.
 Korean breads were first introduced to the mainstream market in the 1980s with the establishment of the bakery chain Paris Baguette.
 The items that were introduced to the Korean market aimed to introduce a French-inspired type of bread that would simultaneously satisfy a Korean taste palette.
 Hence, the type of bread and buns that were created were a fusion of Western technique and Korean flavours.
 Western fused breads are a growing phenomenon across Asia and as new Asian bakery chains grew in their home countries, they have simultaneously entered international markets.

 Characteristics

 Korean style buns are soft, springy and sweet.
 Other than some softer bread varieties like the croissant or brioche, Korean breads differ greatly from most traditional European breads, which characteristically have a harder crust and a dry, salty crumb.
 In Western-style baking, bread has zero fat and the main components are flour, salt, and water.
 Korean style bread, on the other hand, are high in fat and sugar, which together give the bread its unique soft texture.

 Korean baked breads are very soft and typically drizzled with condensed milk.
 Commonly baked goods take the form of a stuffed bun with the most typical filling being red-bean.
 Many resemble items found in a French bakery, however most feature Korean flavours fused with Western baking techniques.

-Mi Young Lee, the East Coast Manager of the South Korea based bakery chain, Tous Les Jours, notes bread sold in Korean bakeries resembled items found in a French bakery but feature Asian flavours, "the result is a fascinating array of pastries, both sweet and savoury, that appeal to both Eastern and Western palettes.”
+Mi Young Lee, the East Coast Manager of the South Korea based bakery chain, Tous Les Jours, notes bread sold in Korean bakeries resembled items found in a French bakery but feature Asian flavours, "the result is a fascinating array of pastries, both sweet and savoury, that appeal to both Eastern and Western palettes."

 Chains like Paris Baguette and Tous Les Jours are at the forefront of developing new flavours and variations in Korean bread and have been introducing items that harness traditional Korean flavours like red bean, green matcha and sesame.